kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 **E) Revolution of the Heart**

-* Lee, Haiyan.
-Revolution of the Heart: A Genealogy of Love in China, 1900-1950.
+* Lee, Haiyan. *Revolution of the Heart: A Genealogy of Love in China, 1900-1950*.
 Stanford, Calif: Stanford University Press, 2010.
 Introduction, Ch 7 "Revolution of the Heart" (P)

 **F) Shifting Interpretations**